Maria Jose Gonzalvez Dominguez

 About me

 María José Gonzálvez is a researcher and educator specialising in literature and inclusive, critically engaged language education.
-With over 30 years of teaching experience, she currently teaches Spanish language and literature at the University of Westminster and the Cervantes Institute in London.
-She is completing a PhD in Comparative Literature at the University of Alcalá (Spain), where her doctoral work examines diaspora, migration, and identity in African literature written in Spanish through decolonial and intersectional lenses.
+With over 30 years of teaching experience, she teaches Spanish language and literature at the University of Westminster and the Cervantes Institute in London.
+Her research examines diaspora, migration, and identity in African literature written in Spanish through decolonial and intersectional perspectives.

-Her teaching integrates literary texts, creative practice, and digital tools to foster inclusive and reflexive learning environments.
-She is a Fellow of the Higher Education Academy (FHEA) and an accredited examiner for DELE (A1–C2), A-level, and GCSE Spanish, with extensive experience in curriculum design, assessment, and teacher training.
+Her pedagogical practice integrates literary texts, creative practice, and digital technologies to foster inclusive and reflexive learning environments.
+Drawing on her interdisciplinary background in literature, education, and computer science, she brings a critical and creative approach to technology-enhanced language learning, curriculum design, assessment, and teacher development.
+She is a Fellow of the Higher Education Academy (FHEA) and an accredited examiner for DELE (A1–C2), A-level, and GCSE Spanish.

-She has presented her doctoral research at international conferences, including the Doctoral Researcher Symposium on Migration and Diaspora (University of Westminster), with a talk on texts by Juan Tomás Ávila Laurel, Ángela Nzambi, and Mohamed El Morabet; followed by screening and discussion of the documentary "The Writer From a Country Without Bookstores".
-Her writing draws on this research to explore the intersections of language, literature, and diasporic imaginaries.
+She has presented her research at international conferences, including the Doctoral Researcher Symposium on Migration and Diaspora (University of Westminster), with a talk on texts by Juan Tomás Ávila Laurel, Ángela Nzambi, and Mohamed El Morabet; followed by screening and discussion of the documentary "The Writer From a Country Without Bookstores".

 María José co-authors teaching materials with the Special Interest Group on Decolonising Spanish Language Education (SIG-Des-ELEUK) and contributes to curriculum development and teacher training.
 Her recent publication, “Technology and Creativity in the Teaching and Learning of Spanish as a Foreign Language (ELE)”, appears in ELEUK in Action: Pedagogical and Research Reflections (Virtual Cervantes Centre, 2024).
 The chapter presents a series of adaptable didactic proposals that foster interaction, participation, and both synchronous and asynchronous collaboration through the creative use of digital technologies and literary texts.
 It also reflects on methods for evaluating these tasks and on the teacher’s evolving role as a facilitator in real and multimodal learning environments.